nodesource/ah-fs/README.md

 meaningful data extracted and the reference to the actual resource removed so it can be GCed.

+Resources are cleaned during `after` and `destroy` events, therefore calling this function only affects those resources for which none of these events have fired yet.

 Returns **[FileSystemActivityCollector](#filesystemactivitycollector)** fileSystemActivityCollector

 ### fileSystemActivityCollector.stringifyBuffers